7h30th3r0n3/Evil-M5Core2/README.md

 It's also available standalone on any esp32 here : https://github.com/7h30th3r0n3/PwnGridSpam

+part of the code have been taken and refactored from https://github.com/viniciusbo/m5-palnagotchi

 ---

 ## NEW ! from v1.2.6 : Web Crawler !!!